krahets/hello-algo/en/docs/chapter_greedy/greedy_algorithm.md

 You might exclaim: So clean!
 The greedy algorithm solves the coin change problem in about ten lines of code.

-## Advantages and limitations of greedy algorithms
+## Advantages and Limitations of Greedy Algorithms

 **Greedy algorithms are not only straightforward and simple to implement, but are also usually very efficient**.
 In the code above, if the smallest coin denomination is $\min(coins)$, the greedy choice loops at most $amt / \min(coins)$ times, giving a time complexity of $O(amt / \min(coins))$.
 This is an order of magnitude smaller than the time complexity of the dynamic programming solution $O(n \times amt)$.